Richard L. Rubenstein: Education

-Rubenstein began his tertiary education at Hebrew Union College, an institution within the Reform Judaism tradition.
-He graduated from the University of Cincinnati with a B.A. degree.
-He then was awarded the Master of Hebrew Literature from the Jewish Theological Seminary of America (Conservative tradition) and was also ordained as a rabbi by that institution.
-He then studied at Harvard Divinity School and was awarded a Master of Sacred Theology degree.
-Finally, he pursued doctoral studies and received a Ph.D. from Harvard University, in 1960.

-Rubenstein was awarded two honorary doctorates: Doctor of Hebrew Letters, from Jewish Theological Seminary; and Doctor of Humane Letters, from Grand Valley State University.
+Rubenstein was born in New York City on January 8, 1924.
+He began his undergraduate studies at the City University of New York and completed them at the University of Cincinnati.
+While in Cincinnati, Rubenstein also studied for the rabbinate through the Reform-affiliated Hebrew Union College, where Abraham Joshua Heschel was a faculty member at the time.
+After completing his B.A. at the University of Cincinnati, Rubenstein discontinued his studies at Hebrew Union College.
+Instead of continuing training in the Reform movement, he followed Heschel to the Jewish Theological Seminary of America (JTSA), where he received rabbinical ordination into the Conservative movement and a master's degree in 1952.
+Subsequently, he studied under the Christian theologian Paul Tillich at Harvard Divinity School, where he earned a master’s degree in sacred theology and a doctoral degree in the history of religion in 1960.
+He was later awarded two honorary degrees: The first, a Doctorate of Hebrew Letters from JTSA, and the second, a Doctorate of Humane Letters, from Grand Valley State University.

 Career

-Following his ordination in 1952, Rubenstein was the rabbi of two Massachusetts congregations in succession, and then in 1956 became assistant director of the B'nai B'rith Hillel Foundation and chaplain to the Jewish students at Harvard University, Radcliffe and Wellesley, where he served until 1958.
-From 1958 to 1970 he was the director of the B'nai B'rith Hillel Foundation and chaplain to the Jewish students at the University of Pittsburgh, Carnegie-Mellon University and Duquesne University.
-At the University of Pittsburgh he also taught an upper division course on French Existentialism.
-Rubenstein taught in religious studies at Florida State University from 1970 to 1995 and held the professorial chair.
+Following his ordination in 1952, Rubenstein was the rabbi of two Massachusetts congregations in succession, and then in 1956 became assistant director of the B'nai B'rith Hillel Foundation and chaplain to the Jewish students at Harvard University, Radcliffe, and Wellesley, where he served until 1958.
+From 1958 to 1970, he was the director of the B'nai B'rith Hillel Foundation and chaplain to the Jewish students at the University of Pittsburgh, Carnegie-Mellon University, and Duquesne University.
+At the University of Pittsburgh, he also taught an upper division course on French Existentialism.

+From 1970 to 1995, Rubenstein taught in religious studies at Florida State University, where he held a professorial chair.
 He then became president and professor of Religion at the University of Bridgeport, where he served from 1995 to 1999.

-Rubenstein was also a newspaper columnist for a Japanese newspaper and wrote many books concerned with the Holocaust, theology, Jewish-Christian relations, ethics, and politics.
+Rubenstein was also a newspaper columnist for a Japanese newspaper and authored several books on the Holocaust, theology, Jewish-Christian relations, ethics, and politics.